Eczema (Atopic Dermatitis) Treatment

 Conventional Treatment For Eczema

 Local steroid applications and anti-allergic medication (anti-histamines) are usually prescribed to relieve itching.
 Any steroid used for that purpose suppresses the disease and leads to a dependency on them in the future.
 Stopping steroid application after using it for a long time causes a relapse of the symptoms.
 This phenomenon is called steroid withdrawal.
-Hence, the more you use it, the more complex turns the disease.
+Hence, the more you use it, the more complex the disease.
 Therefore, the treatment time increases if the patient comes up with long-term usage of steroids either internal or external.

 Supportive Measures For Eczema (Home Remedies, Diet, & Regimen)